Existence of God: Ontological argument

 The ontological argument has been formulated by philosophers including St. Anselm and René Descartes.
 The argument proposes that God's existence is self-evident.
 The logic, depending on the formulation, reads roughly as follows:

 Thomas Aquinas criticized the argument for proposing a definition of God which, if God is transcendent, should be impossible for humans.
 Immanuel Kant criticized the proof from a logical standpoint: he stated that the term "God" really signifies two different terms: both idea of God, and God.
 Kant concluded that the proof is equivocation, based on the ambiguity of the word God.
 Kant also challenged the argument's assumption that existence is a predicate (of perfection) because it does not add anything to the essence of a being.
 If existence is not a predicate, then it is not necessarily true that the greatest possible being exists.
 A common rebuttal to Kant's critique is that, although "existence" does add something to both the concept and the reality of God, the concept would be vastly different if its referent is an unreal Being.
 Another response to Kant is attributed to Alvin Plantinga, who says that even if one were to grant that existence is not a real predicate, necessary existence, which is the correct formulation of an understanding of God, is a real predicate.

+Gödel's ontological proof

+The proof uses modal logic, which distinguishes between necessary truths and contingent truths.
+In the most common semantics for modal logic, many "possible worlds" are considered.
+A truth is necessary if it is true in all possible worlds.
+By contrast, if a statement happens to be true in our world, but is false in another world, then it is a contingent truth.
+A statement that is true in some world (not necessarily our own) is called a possible truth.

+Furthermore, the proof uses higher-order (modal) logic because the definition of God employs an explicit quantification over properties.

+First, Gödel axiomatizes the notion of a "positive property": for each property φ, either φ or its negation ¬φ must be positive, but not both (axiom 2).
+If a positive property φ implies a property ψ in each possible world, then ψ is positive, too (axiom 1).
+Gödel then argues that each positive property is "possibly exemplified", i.e. applies at least to some object in some world (theorem 1).
+Defining an object to be Godlike if it has all positive properties (definition 1), and requiring that property to be positive itself (axiom 3), Gödel shows that in some possible world a Godlike object exists (theorem 2), called "God" in the following.
+Gödel proceeds to prove that a Godlike object exists in every possible world.